pritsakhvala/Youtube-clone/README.md

 # YouTube Clone
 ![Your YouTube Clone Preview](preview.png)
-Welcome to Your YouTube Clone project!
+Welcome to My YouTube Clone project!
 This is a responsive web application aiming to mimic the functionalities of YouTube.

 ## Features